-LSU gymnastics team's plane stuck in mud at BR airport, delaying flight to Nationals
+LSU gymnastics team's plane gets stuck in mud at BR airport, delaying flight to Nationals

 Nationals, we’re comin’ ??#GeauxTigers | #WC23 pic.twitter.com/oUieTy8OiP— LSU Gymnastics (@LSUgym) April 11, 2023

 Officials at the airport say the Breeze Airways flight carrying the team got one of its landing gear stuck in a grassy stretch along a taxiway just before takeoff.
-Breeze is reportedly working to bring in another aircraft to pick up the team.
+Breeze reportedly arranged for another plane to pick up the team from the airport.

+Around 5:15 p.m.
+Tuesday, an LSU Athletics spokesperson told WBRZ the team was preparing for takeoff.
+They arrived in Ft.
+Worth around 7 p.m.

 Trending News